manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md

 ##### How to change rt_mem_limit and optimize_cutoff

 In real-time mode, you can adjust the size limit of RAM chunks and the maximum number of disk chunks using the `ALTER TABLE` statement.
-To set `rt_mem_limit` to 1 gigabyte for the table "t," run the following query: `ALTER TABLE t rt_mem_limit='1G'`.
+To set `rt_mem_limit` to 1 gigabyte for the table "t", run the following query: `ALTER TABLE t rt_mem_limit='1G'`.
 To change the maximum number of disk chunks, run the query: `ALTER TABLE t optimize_cutoff='5'`.

 In the plain mode, you can change the values of `rt_mem_limit` and `optimize_cutoff` by updating the table configuration or running the command `ALTER TABLE <table_name> RECONFIGURE`